Does every employee in your workplace walk regularly?

 There’d be some who’d rack up 10,000 steps before they even get to work, but then there’s others who could really do with some more physical activity.

-Walking is the perfect exercise – it’s free, it requires no special skill, and you can do it almost anywhere any time.
+Walking is the perfect exercise – it’s free, it requires no special skill, and you can do it almost anywhere, at any time, and fit it in whenever it’s handy.
 And the health and productivity benefits are huge.
 A 2011 research study found that employees who hit or exceeded 10,000 steps per day reported significant boosts in job satisfaction and productivity.

 According to the Heart Foundation, employees with poor health behaviours take up to nine times the amount of illness-related absences when compared with healthy employees.
 Likewise, healthy employees are on average almost three times more productive than those who scored lowest on a health and wellness scale.